In Part 2, we're focusing on how—no matter the size of your business—you can prioritise value!

-Consider other factors determining customer value.The right service charges will vary depending on where you are in the country and the type of customer you serve.
+6. Consider other factors determining customer value.The right service charges will vary depending on where you are in the country and the type of customer you serve.
 For example, in general clients in London will tolerate significantly higher prices than clients in Liverpool.

 However, you should never underestimate how much additional value your business can provide through improved service and reliability.

 His perception of value is going to be very high if you're willing to send an engineer at that time of day.
 He doesn't need to take time off work or get a friend to babysit his flat.
-By contrast, a pensioner who is in all day won't pay more than your lowest standard charge.
+By contrast, a pensioner who is more likely to be in all day probably won't pay more than your standard charge.

-Put it in writing.
+7. Put it in writing.

 When you have a professional-looking pricing document, there's no opportunity for customers to misunderstand and, equally important, no confusion on your side.
-You’ll never again have to ask yourself, 'Is £20 too much for that quick 20-minute job?'
+You’ll never again have to ask yourself, Is £20 too much for that quick 20-minute job?

 That's why we created The Customer Communication Toolkit!